heyding/angular-tailwind-template/README.md

 This project uses ngx-translate to enable the translation into different language.
 It was set up by following this [guide](https://www.codeandweb.com/babeledit/tutorials/how-to-translate-your-angular-app-with-ngx-translate).
 You can add new language files in "src/assets/i18n".

+## NgRX

+This project uses NgRx functionality to keep a good overview of the state.
+It was set up by following this [guide](https://ngrx.io/guide/store/install) and can be used accordingly.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.